-In order to make sure that your writing is the best it can be, you should always run it through a last-minute grammar checker.
-Online services like Grammarly are super easy to use, and they can often catch mistakes that Word and Google Docs may miss.
+To make sure that your writing is the best it can be, you should always run it through a last-minute grammar checker.
+Online services like Grammarly are super easy to use and can often catch mistakes that Word and Google Docs may miss.

 Bonus Tip: Take a business writing course

 There is nothing wrong with participating in a business writing course to brush up on your written communication skills.
 Check out LinkedIn, Coursera, and Udemy to explore your options both for yourself and your team.
 Nobody’s writing is perfect, and there is nothing wrong with setting aside some time to make your writing better.